 - Project Team - Who needs to be involved in making your plan successful?
 Working as a team can help move things much faster!
 Think about building staff and residents who need to, or can be, a part of this project.

 - Timeline - Are there any deadlines, or major milestones for certain steps in the project?
-You may want to complete an action by March 14th when TEA will be reviewing building achievements in the project.

 - Track Progress - What results can show that you are making progress in implementing your action plan?
 How will you measure the impact of the project when it's complete?
 Think about your goals and what you can easily measure.